vigneshmanick/pixi/docs/features/multi_environment.md

 Users can manually activate the desired environment via command line or configuration.
 This approach guarantees a conflict-free environment by allowing only one feature set to be active at a time.
-For the user the cli would look like this:
+For the user the CLI would look like this:

 ```shell title="Default behavior"
 ➜ pixi run python